Clinton Green Street and Sewer Project

 Developments of Note

-- Pervious paving on SE Ivon Street between 20th and 21st avenues and between 21st and 22nd avenues is postponed until further notice.
+Pervious paving on SE Ivon Street between 20th and 21st avenues and between 21st and 22nd avenues will begin next week

 For More Information